mathiasdonoso/eq/README.md

 # eq
-A fast CLI utility that detects duplicate files
+A CLI utility that detects duplicate files

 ---